 Summer Term (April-August)

-Option 1 and Option 2 are elective modules selected from the other strands.Along with the core modules in the first semester, you will choose one module from a list of two.
+Along with the core modules in the first semester, you will choose one module from a list of two.
 These include Internet of Things, we explore the technology underlying this burgeoning area including middleware, service discovery and composition and sensor and network virtualization.
 Practical exercises will lead you through design, implementation and deployment of an end-to-end IoT application.
-In Next Generation Networks, we explore future trends in fixed and wireless communications netoworks including next-generation access, LTE and Software-Defined network technologies.
+In Next Generation Networks, we explore future trends in fixed and wireless communications networks including next-generation access, LTE and Software-Defined network technologies.
 Finally, you can choose one subject (5 credits) from a pool of MSc modules allowing you to complement your core interests in Future Networked Systems.

-In the 2nd semester you will cover a 10 credit course in Advanced Software Engineering which explores the methods and techniques involved in large-scale software development encompassing Agile and eXtreme Programming (XP), Test-driven development and Re-factoring.
+In semesters one and two you will cover a 10 credit course in Advanced Software Engineering which explores the methods and techniques involved in large-scale software development encompassing Agile and eXtreme Programming (XP), Test-driven development and Re-factoring.
 Scalable Computing looks at how applications and workloads can be serviced by warehouse-scale computing facilities.
 The module will explore cloud architectures, resource management and security considerations.
 Arising from research within the school's Smart & Sustainable cities research centre, our Urban Computing Module will explore the techniques for gathering urban data, management of that data, visualization and alerts and will involve the development of a complete smart city application.
 A course in Security & Privacy will complement other courses covering such topics as Authentication, Digital Rights Management Cloud security and user privacy.
 Distributed Systems - which deals with concurrency, the science of distributed transactions, web services and advanced application frameworks.
 Finally, Option 2 will allow you to choose a complementary modules from our pool.